Goldschmidt hits HR in Arizona return, Cards top D-backs 9-7

+Except for the man being honored.
+The stoic first baseman still had work to do.

-PHOENIX (AP) — Paul Goldschmidt hit a two-run homer in his return to Chase Field, Yadier Molina also had a two-run shot, and the St. Louis Cardinals beat the Arizona Diamondbacks 9-7 Monday night for their sixth straight win.
+Goldschmidt smacked a two-run homer in his Chase Field reunion, Yadier Molina also had a two-run shot, and the St. Louis Cardinals beat the Diamondbacks 9-7 Monday night for their sixth straight win.

+“It’s all what you make of it, and for me this was just another game,” Goldschmidt said.
+“I’m appreciative of all the fans coming out, cheering me on, the standing ovation.
+But I just didn’t want to make too big a deal of it.”

+For Goldschmidt, the real importance of the game was that his team won again.

 The Cardinals have a 3 1/2-game lead over the Milwaukee Brewers in the NL Central.
 St. Louis has five games remaining in the regular season while Milwaukee has six.